iHRIS/migration/README.md

  It is advices to create a Excel file when you will put the name of the form, the field,the data type,the nature of the link (one-one,one-multiple), the concerned fhir resource, the corresponding attribute or extension with its name.
  Now go to the module's folder <yoursitepath>/modules/mCSDUpdateSupplier/mapping, each resource has a config file to perform the mapping of iHRIS form's fields to the FHIR res apart for the resource Location.
- - practitoner.json for the mapping of the Practitioners.
+ - practitonerbylocation.json for the mapping of the Practitioners.
+You
- - practitionerrole.json for the mapping of the PractitionerRoles.
+ - practitionerrolebylocation.json for the mapping of the PractitionerRoles.
  - organization.json for the mapping of the Organizations.
+ - valueset.json for the mapping of data list such as jobs, cadres.

 ### The structure of the mapping configuration file
 The mapping config file is a json file format which has the following properties